 Details of backgrounds and qualifications of the Directors are set out in the "Biographical Information of Directors and Senior Management" section in this annual report.
 Save as disclosed in the said section, none of the Directors have any other financial, business, family and other material/relevant relationship with each other.
 Among the seven Directors, six are male and one is female.
-In term of the entire employees team, approximately 78.13% are male and approximately 21.87% are female.
+In term of the entire employees team, approximately 78.59% are male and approximately 21.41% are female.

-As at 31 August 2023, all Directors have given sufficient time and attention to the affairs of the Group.
+During the year ended 31 August 2024, all Directors have given sufficient time and attention to the affairs of the Group.
 Each of the executive Directors and non-executive Directors (including the independent non-executive Directors) has sufficient experience, knowledge and execution ability to hold the position so as to carry out his/her duties effectively and efficiently.